Irallia/IZW-HU-Parasites/README.md

     (ask Marius for help)
 - Have a look at phylogeny programms: Raxml, mrbayes, beast.
 - Define possible algorithms for calculating node properties.
+- (Presentation)
+- number of children plot

 **In the long run:**

 - Implement an algorithm to give the inner nodes attribute 'parasite' or 'freeliving'.
+- Attribute aufteilen, parasitismus von vertebraten/...

 **Future work:**

 - Find origins for parasitism.
 - Add symbiontic or other attributes to the nodes.
-- Parsimony analysis of coevolving species associations + recontruction the history of host-parasite associations.recontruction the history of host-parasite associations.
+- Parsimony analysis of coevolving species associations + recontruction the history of host-parasite associations.
+Recontruction the history of host-parasite associations.
+- enrichment tests.
+Analyse der Zusammensetzung von Species.
+Tree über funktionen...